 The Lee Strasberg Theatre & Film Institute operates on a quarter system (four 12-Week sessions a calendar year).
-A one quarter hour of credit (course unit) consists of one 60-minute period of class instruction (combination of lecture and studio) each week for 12 weeks.
-For each hour of course instruction, an additional 2-3 hours each week of preparation outside of class is expected to be completed by the student.
+Non-degree program classes award quarter clock hours, and the AOS degree program awards credit hours.
+(2-Week Intensive classes do not award credits.)
+For lecture-discussion based courses, one hour of credit will be granted for each hour of instruction plus two hours of preparation each week for 12-Weeks.
+In ensemble based courses, one hour of credit is given for each two hours of instruction per week for 12-Weeks.
+One quarter hour of credit (course unit) consists of one 60-minute period of class instruction (combination of lecture and studio) each week for 12 weeks.
+For each hour of course instruction, students should complete an additional 2-3 hours each week of preparation outside of class.